Winhalla/winhalla-api/README.md

+# Winhalla API
 This repo is the source code for [Winhalla](https://winhalla.app) as of 04/04/2023 All commit history has been deleted due to old commits containing sensitive credentials
 ---------

+## Technical data
+Made with NodeJS and express in javascript (I used to be a typescript hater)
+Tech details :
+* ExpressJS http REST API (with express-sessions)
+* Socket.io for realtime
+* Nodemailer for mail sending (custom html rendering)
+* MongoDB as database
+* 3rd party auth from Google, Apple and Steam (a big PITA that one)
+* API data retrieval from Brawlhalla, Steam, Google and Apple
+* TOTP password auth for admin page (was removed in a previous release though)

-To understand more the why all this code is here, you should take a look at the [live app](https://play.google.com/store/apps/details?id=com.winhalla.app)
+To understand more why all this code is here, you should take a look at the [live app](https://play.google.com/store/apps/details?id=com.winhalla.app)
-This is my first more-than-100-line project ever, that has been updated and refactor an embarassing amount of times.
+This is my first more-than-100-line project ever, that has been updated and refactor an embarrassing amount of times.
-It has an embarassing amount of code duplications, misoptimisation and an absence of documentation, that would take days to fix.
+It has an embarrassing amount of code duplications, misoptimisation and an absence of documentation, that would take days to fix.
 As the gain would be close to zero since the project is no longer maintained, I decided to leave the project as is.
 I learned the hard way that I should've documented this on the spot.
-Also the abscence of types in JS is horrible to deal with when refactoring.
+Also the absence of types in JS is horrible to deal with when refactoring.

 ---
-### Quick explaination of the code if you're brave enough to go here.
+### Quick explanation of the code if you're brave enough to go here.
 **Index.js**
 Entry point of the app, supposed to be the setup of the http server, but in the course of the last-minute commits, became home to multiple endpoints as well.